 – To present the interests of the profession of Sign Language interpreting to appropriate bodies

-Back in 1987 there was a conference held in Albi France that examined Sign Language interpreting in relation the European region and culture.
-This was organised under the auspices of the French Association of the Deaf in conjunction with the European Community Regional Secretariat of the World Federation of the Deaf (known today as European Union of the Deaf).
+Back in 1987, a conference held in Albi, France, examined Sign Language interpreting in relation to the European region and culture.
+This was organised under the auspices of the French Association of the Deaf in conjunction with the European Community Regional Secretariat of the World Federation of the Deaf (known today as the European Union of the Deaf).

-This was the first time interpreters had the opportunity to met and formally examine the issues that were most important to them.
+This was the first time interpreters had the opportunity to meet and formally examine the most important issues.

 After years of work and organising, the very first seminar for EFSLI was held in 1994 in Edinburgh, Scotland, and the Annual General Meeting (AGM) followed shortly after.
 The theme of the first seminar was ‘Working Conditions’.
-The next event is in 2016 9th – 11th September in Athens, Greece.
+The next event is in 2016, from 9th – 11th September, in Athens, Greece.

 ESLI’s members (national organisations of Sign Language interpreters) – NASLIs include the likes of:

 - Czech Republic (CKTZJ)

 And many more!
 They are also in communication with the following:

 EFSLI are constantly looking to grow their number of member associations and improve the Sign Language profession throughout Europe.